 The use of location services is more common on mobile devices, whereas you may be able to avoid enabling location services on a web browser.
-That said, streaming services like ESPN+ may force you to turn on location services in order to view content.
+That said, streaming services like ESPN+ may force you to turn on location services to view content.

-Streaming media devices like Chromecast, Fire TV, Roku, Apple TV, and game consoles aren’t usually equipped with GPS.
+Streaming media devices like Chromecast, Fire TV, Roku, Apple TV, Android TV and game consoles aren’t usually equipped with GPS.
 However, save for the Fire TV, they’re usually not compatible with VPN apps, either.
 So if you’re using one of these devices, consider setting up the VPN on your wifi router.

 Bypass ESPN+ live blackouts on a web browser

 VPNs are useful for several reasons, but ESPN+ users will find the region-hopping function particularly useful.
 By connecting to a VPN, you will be assigned a new IP address.
 You can choose to connect to a region outside of where the blackout is occurring, which should let you access blocked live streams and replays.

 This bypass using a VPN is easy to accomplish if you’re using a web browser.
 After installing and setting up your VPN of choice, select a server location and then connect.

 We tested this out using ExpressVPN’s Dallas server.
 We got two messages when we connected and tried to load a replay for FC Dallas vs. Orlando City SC.
 First, we were told the video was temporarily unavailable: